gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday September 23,
+* Monday September 30,
   8:00pm [Mountain][mtn]:
-  Carl will
+  Greg will
   begin
-  leading discussion at page 41 in the section "On Freedom vs. Dictatorship", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  leading discussion at page 51 in the section "On Economics", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]